SQL Server

 DECLARE @DatabaseName NVARCHAR(128);

-DECLARE db_cursor CURSOR FOR
+DECLARE db_cursor CURSOR LOCAL FAST_FORWARD FOR

-SELECT name FROM sys.databases WHERE state_desc = 'ONLINE';
+WHERE state_desc = N'ONLINE'

 OPEN db_cursor;